bpo/cheap-secrets/README.md

 # cheap-secrets #

-Store your passwords in Git.
+Store your passwords in Git, encrypted with PGP.

 There's nothing novel or exciting here, it's just a technique and some quick
 instructions: that's the main feature.
 The scripts included are in bash, but